 Antigone knew that death was the only punishment if she tried to bury her brother.
 So she willfully buried him – with his own shovel – to make a point.

 She did not want his immortal soul to wander the earth alone.
 When caught the second time trying to bury Polynices, Creon tries to call her out on looking at situations with a youthful eye.

 “Un matin, je me suis reveille roi de Thebes.
 Et Dieu sait si j’aimais autre chose dans la vie que d’etre puissant.”

 But he fails, especially after trying to convince her that compromising one’s beliefs is a part of growing up.

 “Quel sera-t-il, mon bonheur?
 Quelle femme heureuse deviendra-t-elle, la petite Antigone? “

 Her childlike approach to life has sworn her to stand by what she believes in, even if it means death.
 Her loyalty is to no man, no country, not even a god.
 She does what she does because it is the right way.
-Anouilh makes it clear that to be young is to be stubborn, to stand by what is right.
+Anouilh clarifies that to be young is to be stubborn and stand by what is right.

-On the other hand, Jonas, prefers to live.
-Before he begins to try and explain what had happened to Polynices’ body, he tells Creon about his life and his career.
+On the other hand, Jonas prefers to live.
+So before he begins to try and explain what had happened to Polynices’ body, he tells Creon about his life and his career.